 Falls among Canadian seniors are a serious public health issue, but they're largely preventable through proactive planning and simple interventions.
 By staying physically active, maintaining regular health check ups, creating safer home environments, and leveraging available community resources, older adults can significantly reduce their fall risk while maintaining independence and quality of life.

-Bottom Line: Small changes today can prevent major consequences tomorrow, allowing Canadian seniors to continue enjoying the activities and independence they value most.
+Small changes today can prevent major consequences tomorrow, allowing Canadian seniors to continue enjoying the activities and independence they value most.
+The key is starting now, before a fall occurs.

 Ready to assess your fall risk?
 Holo Alert offers a free, comprehensive Fall-Risk Assessment tool designed specifically for Canadian seniors.
 Visit our website to complete this confidential evaluation and receive personalized recommendations for staying safe and independent.